How to Buy a Feeding Pillow

-Whether or not you breastfeed baby, trust us — you'll put a nursing pillow to good use.
+Whether or not you breastfeed baby, you’ll put a nursing pillow to good use.
 Not only does it help save your arms during marathon (breast or bottle) feeding sessions, but also, everyone from your partner to the sitter and grandma will want to use it to hold baby.
 And, with certain pillows, when baby gets bigger, you can use it to prop her up to get a view of what’s happening nearby.
 It’s the ultimate multitasker.
+Here’s what to look for.

 A good fit